neilgd/chess-position-analysis-results/README.md

 # Small plug
 Looking for a place to play high quality, classical games of chess?
 Check out [Lichess Ladders](https://lichessladders.com)

+# Future work
+At some point I will put the puzzles on [Chess Gubbins](https://chessgubbins.com).
+If there is interest, I will source more positions too.

 # Feedback
 The classification was done by humans, so is obviously subjective.
 If there are puzzles that you feel are incorrectly classified then feel free to raise an issue.